2023-24 NASTAR Resort Franchise Information

 RACE VENUE MATERIALS

-Participating NASTAR resorts are supplied with all of the promotional materials needed to set-up a public recreational race venue.
+Participating NASTAR resorts are supplied with all of the promotional materials needed to set-up a public race venue.

 - Timing & Scoring software